lybekk/offPIM/README.md

 # pimpim
-Pretty Impressive
-Pretty & Impressive
-Synonym til pretty på p
 Pretty Insecure Modular Personal Information Management A CouchDB PIM

 ## Description
 Quick and dirty personal information management system (PIM).
 In an age where everything is about collaboration and sharing.
 This is a counterweight to that.
 Not eveything needs to be shared.
 Semi-opinionated with a few customization options.
 Some drawbacks to doing it this way:
 	poor/no syntax highlighting for html
 For tasks, notes, projects, journalling/logging.
 It includes a messaging module as well.
 Used for general purpose information between devices and such.

 ## Table of Contents
-Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.
+WIP.
+Use githubs TOC markdown

 ## Installation

 Can be done complicated, or easy.
+Installation/deployment options coming.

 ### Requirements
 If no customization needed: